elastos/Elastos.SDK.Keypair.C/docs/api_guide.rst

   **Parameter**
     :[out] seed: the seed content, if no longer user, call freeBuf to free memory.
     :[in] mnemonic: mnemonic, seperated by ' '.
-    :[in] language: language, such as english, chinese etc.
-    :[in] words: the words, seperated by ' ', if the language is english, words is empty string.
     :[in] mnemonicPassword: mnemonic password, empty string or effctive password.